Prevention is Key

 Some dogs are known to escape by dashing out of the house the moment the door opens.
 For the door-dashers, the best strategy is to place a baby gate at the doorway.
 Training your dog to sit BEFORE the door opens every time is also a good behavior to establish.

 What should I look for when bringing my dog to the groomers or kennel to prevent him from escaping?

 Make sure your vet, groomer, and kennel understand your newly adopted dog and their desire to escape and run.
 Look for a business that has a secure fenced area for walking dogs.
 If this isn’t possible, be sure to share your set-up with your leash, collar and harness with the staff.
-Make sure they will not use a slip lead on your dog.
+Make sure they use a slip lead on your dog if it is going outside.
 Most businesses take their own precautions, but you can never be too safe.
 Always ask what safeguards they have in place.
 Don’t be shy—the safety of your pet depends on it!

 I have a fearful dog that runs in the opposite direction from me in the yard.
 What can I do to help me get the dog back inside?